ramaazmeera/automation-selenium-cucumber/README.md

 #### running from maven
 Chrome: mvn clean verify

 To run in firefox: mvn clean verify -Dbrowser=firefox

 * All possible profiles are listed under pom.xml.

-#### To run  tests in windows
+#### Tests will run in mac and windows

-Need to change chrome driver path in WebDriverHandler class

-String chromedriverpath = env.valueOf("chromeDriverWindows");

-firefox driver path to

-String firefoxdriverpath = env.valueOf("firefoxDriverWindows");
+used webdriver manager for to get the latest drivers's for windows and mac